 2. Pokemon White Version 2 and Pokemon Black Version 2

 People were not expecting a direct sequel to mainline Pokemon games when these titles were announced, and they address several of the key concerns folks had with the original pair of titles.
 They feature plenty of new Pokemon, including some new legendaries, a slew of fun mini-games, and the obscenely addictive Pokemon World Tournament, which allows you to battle infamous gym leaders from previous iterations of the franchise.
 These are simply the best and brightest Pokemon games to be found on the Nintendo DS, though the originals are also great for, you know, the purposes of “catching them all.”

 1. Mario Kart DS

-The second portable outing for Nintendo’s massively popular kart racer was a home run, offering the first appearance of many features that are now standard withoutings.
+The second portable outing for Nintendo’s massively popular kart racer was a home run, offering the first appearance of many features that are now standard with Mario Kart outings.
 These features include retro tracks, modern imaginings of SNES and GBA favorites, single player missions, and the ability to design your own kart.
 This was also the first Mario Kart title to support online racing, integrating with the company’s now-defunct Nintendo Wi-Fi Connection.
-You’ll be surprised how masterfully this game holds up, easily holding its own against modern racers, including Nintendo’s newer Mario Kart titles.
+You’ll be surprised how masterfully this racing game holds up, easily holding its own against modern racers, including Nintendo’s newer Mario Kart titles.